mozmeao/dnt-helper/README.md

 ### What does it do?

-A helper that returns true or false based on whether doNotTrack is enabled on the browser.
+A helper that returns true or false based on whether `doNotTrack` is enabled on the browser.
+For more general information on DNT, visit [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DNT).

 ### How to install and use